 21 Aug 4 Ways To Charge Your Car Battery

-From commuting to work to running errands, you rely on your car to get around.
+From commuting to work, to running errands, you rely on your car to get around.
 Your car in turn relies on its battery, which feeds the starter and starts the engine.
-Ironically as big a role as it plays; a car battery is the easiest part to “fix” in a car.
-In case your battery runs out you can easily recharge it with very little in terms of tools or mechanical expertise.
+Ironically, as big a role as it plays; a car battery is the easiest part to “fix” in a car.
 Most batteries can go for up to 5 years without the need to recharge or replace it.
-But in the event that yours is drained, In this article, we will take you through 4 different techniques that you can use to recharge your battery.
+But in the event that yours is drained, this article will take you through 4 different techniques that you can use to recharge your car battery with ease.

 How dead is your car battery?

-First, you need to establish just how much power you have, it will either be completely dead and the car won’t start or you can use a voltmeter, set it to the 12-volt margin.
+First, you need to establish just how much power you have.
+It will either be completely dead and the car won’t start or you can use a voltmeter to determine.
+First, set the voltmeter to the 12-volt margin.
 Then connect the clamps of the meter to the positive and negative terminals of your battery.
 If the voltage is below 12, then you need to recharge.
 A healthy battery reads 12.4 – 12.6 volts.
 Remember to do this while the car is off for an accurate reading.

 The urgency as well as just how low the charge is are what should determine which method of charging you opt for.

 Duration of charging will depend on the method, or charger as well as the battery

 E.g. a 10 MPH charger will take about 5 hours minimum to charge a 50 MPH battery.

 Safety first.
 Wear gloves, just in case the battery fluid spills on you while handling the battery.
 Also, ensure you’re charging your battery in a properly ventilated space.
 Lastly, ensure the car is off and key removed.

 Identify the battery type and voltage.
 Should be written on the battery alternatively check your car manual or online.
 You require this information in helping you pick a compatible battery charger.